Timelike Ricci bounds for low regularity spacetimes by optimal transport: Spacetimes of low regularity

 \subsubsection{Timelike proper-time parametrized $\smash{\ell_{\Rmet,p}}$-geodesics}

 Next, we review the technical definition of geodesics with respect to $\smash{\ell_{\Rmet,p}}$, referring to \cite[Subsec.~2.3.6, App.~B]{braun2022} for details.
 The idea is to construct the latter as ``proper-time reparametrizations'' of plans concentrated on $\Rmet$-geodesics, i.e.~$\smash{\Len_\Rmet}$-maximizing $\Rmet$-causal curves.
-Compared to the weaker notion of timelike $\smash{\ell_{\Rmet,p}}$-geodesics from \cite[Def.~1.1]{mccann2020}, in a more general synthetic setting this procedure allows for good compactness properties more evidently \cite[Prop.~B.9]{braun2022}, as implicitly used many times in \autoref{Ch:Proofs}.
-If $\Rmet$ is smooth, no ambiguity occurs in all relevant cases \cite[Rem.~B.8]{braun2022}.
+Compared to the weaker notion of timelike $\smash{\ell_{\Rmet,p}}$-geodesics from \cite[Def.~1.1]{mccann2020}, in a more general synthetic setting this procedure allows for good compactness properties more evidently \cite[Prop.~B.11]{braun2022}, as implicitly used many times in \autoref{Ch:Proofs}. {(Although with some more effort, it should be possible to prove the notion from \cite{mccann2020} has similar properties.)} If $\Rmet$ is smooth, no ambiguity occurs in all relevant cases \cite[Rem.~B.10]{braun2022}.

 Let $\smash{\Geo_\Rmet(\scrM)}$ be the set of $\Rmet$-geodesics $\gamma\colon[0,1]\to\scrM$; it is Polish by \autoref{Pr:Properties} and non-total imprisonment, cf.~\eqref{Eq:NTI}.
 Furthermore, let $\eval_t\colon\Geo_\Rmet(\scrM) \to \scrM$ be the evaluation map $\eval_t(\gamma) := \gamma_t$, $t\in[0,1]$.
 Set